phaserjs/phaser/README.md

 * Tween.onStart is now called when the tween starts AFTER the delay value, if given (thanks stevenbouma)
 * Sprites that are fixedToCamera can now be input dragged regardless of world position (thanks RafaelOliveira)
 * RenderTexture now displays correctly in Canvas games.
+* Canvas.addToDOM is now more robust when applying the overflowHidden style.
+* Fixed Pixi.StripShader which should stop the weird TileSprite GPU issues some were reporting (thanks GoodboyDigital)

 You can view the Change Log for all previous versions at https://github.com/photonstorm/phaser/changelog.md